alejoforeroforero/2023-Github-study-guide/1-Basics.md

 - To merge (first go to the main branch, then put name of the branch to merge with main)

        git merge xxx

+- To delete a branch

+       git branch -d xxxx